fly-apps/cron-manager/README.md

 ```

-## Testing
+## Off-schedule Jobs
-In the event you would like to trigger a Job off schedule for testing, you can do so with the `trigger` command.
+In the event you would like to trigger a Job "off schedule" for testing, you can do so with the `trigger` command.

 ```bash
 cm jobs trigger <schedule-id>